 The Overnight is your walk- it’s your opportunity to join the amazing community of people who are dedicated to taking the steps to make a difference.
 We want to make sure that you can safely and comfortably finish the walk, remain injury-free and have the best possible Overnight experience.
 Anyone can complete the 18 mile route by creating a training plan and sticking with it.
 Regardless of your current physical condition, it is important to prepare your body and your mind for the challenges you will face during the Overnight Walk.
 Below are the four fundamentals for following a successful Overnight training routine as you WALK to save lives:

 Dividing your overall training schedule into a series of small, manageable goals will enable you to reach your overall goal with ease.
 Create a monthly, weekly or even a daily schedule for yourself culminating with the Overnight Walk.
 You CAN make time to train, and we have a Training Program available that will help you develop a plan that works for your lifestyle.
 Begin by evaluating your current condition: how far can you comfortably walk right now, without pushing yourself?
 Make this the goal for your first walk and START TODAY.
 Those first few steps are always the hardest, but once you begin, every step will become easier than the last.
 Increase your distance and time commitment slightly with each passing week.
 We also recommend that you consult your doctor before beginning a new exercise program.
-We also have a weekly E-Training Guide that provides you with weekly tips and workout plans.

 Take the steps to care for yourself so you will be fully equipped for the journey ahead.
 Eating nutritious food and drinking plenty of water is important to maintaining good health on long distance walks.
 Don’t set out on an empty stomach, and always carry a snack or two.
 Hydration is essential, and as your walks get longer you should be drinking sports drinks in addition to water.
 The best thing you can do to help your body move and remain injury-free is to give your muscles a generous stretch before, during and after a walk.
 It is also essential to invest in a good pair of running or walking shoes and to wear comfortable clothing that doesn’t bind or chafe.
 Always dress in layers to prepare for unexpected changes in the weather.